AdamIshay/cse571_project/README.md

 if running with 1 book for each tbot:

-	if training:
+	if training: #REQUIRED FOR SIMULATION

 		rosrun cse571_project server.py -sub 1 -b 1 -s 32 -t 1

 		rosrun cse571_project qlearning.py -task 2 -episodes 450

-	if running simulation:
+	if running simulation: #DOES NOT WORK UNLESS TRAINING WAS COMPLETED

 		rosrun cse571_project server.py -sub 1 -b 1 -s 32 -t 0